muggy8/improbable/from-me-to-me/UIb4kVxn.md

 I didn't know if I could get answers to these questions.

-For now, it seemes like the only way for me to know is to be faced with the choice and to see weather I would run away or face the truth head on.
+For now, it seems like the only way for me to know is to be faced with the choice and to see weather I would run away or face the truth head on.

 I wonder what choice I'd make once I was faced with the choice.

 "P-phanna... c-can you modify my appearance some more?"

-If I didn't know how I would react till the oppertunity to find out arses then the only way forward is to bring about a future were the oppertunity to find out does happen.
+If I didn't know how I would react till the opportunity to find out arises then the only way forward is to bring about a future were the opportunity to find out does happen.

 If I am unable to face the truth then I'll just have to run away.

 But if by some chance, I did end up finding the courage in myself to face the the truth, then I want to be ready for it.

 "Melody, are you sure?"
-Mikay asked heistantly.
+Mikay asked hesitantly.

 "Yes, I'm sure."
 I replied.

 "That's the spirit!"
 Phanna smiled patting me on my back.

 "Welp, as far as further adjustments goes, I'm going to need Mikay's help.
-I'll need to prepair something.
+I'll need to prepare something.
 Mikay can you get a few blocks of wood a bit bigger than Melody's head for me? oh and also a knife too."

 "Uhh What?
 Sure?
 I guess?"
 Mikay answered hesitantly.

-Phanna's request seemed to have caught mikay by surprise but he soon regained his composure.
+Phanna's request seemed to have caught Mikay by surprise but he soon regained his composure.

-"Anyways, I take it that you're both is in support of me doing some private tutoring for the elves?"
+"Anyways, I take it that you're both are in support of me doing some private tutoring for the elves?"
 Mikay asked.

-"Yup" Phanna affermed while I gave a small nod.
+"Yup" Phanna affirmed while I gave a small nod.

 At our answers, Mikay seemed to have fallen into some deep thought.